CP Factor Model for Dynamic Tensors: A tensor factor model with a CP low rank structure

 \begin{rmk} There are two different types of factor model assumptions in the literature.
-One type of factor models assumes that a common factor must have impact on `most' (defined asymptotically) of the time series, but allows the idiosyncratic noise ($\cE_t$) to have weak cross-correlations and weak autocorrelations; see, e.g., \cite{forni2000, bai2002,stock2002, fan2011, fan2013, chen2020statistical}.
-Principle component analysis (PCA) of the sample covariance matrix is typically used to estimate the factor loading space, with various extensions.
-Another type of factor models assumes that the factors accommodate all dynamics, making the idiosyncratic noise `white' with no autocorrelation but allowing substantial contemporary cross-correlation among the error process; see, e.g., \cite{pena1987identifying,pan2008,lam2011,lam2012,wang2019}.
-Under such assumptions, PCA is applied to the non-zero lag autocovariance matrices.
-In this paper, we adopt the second approach in our model development. \end{rmk}
+One type of factor models assumes that the common factors must have impact on `most' (defined asymptotically) of the time series, but allows the idiosyncratic noise ($\cE_t$) to have weak cross-correlations and weak auto-correlations; see, e.g., \cite{forni2000, bai2002,stock2002, fan2011, fan2013, chen2023statistical}.
+PCA of the sample covariance matrix is typically used to estimate the factor loading space, with various extensions.
+The other type of factor models assumes that the factors accommodate all dynamics, making the idiosyncratic noise `white' with no auto-correlation, but allows substantial contemporary cross-correlation among the error process; see, e.g., \cite{pena1987identifying,pan2008,lam2011,lam2012,wang2019}.
+Under such assumptions, PCA is applied to the non-zero lagged autocovariance matrices.
+In this paper, we adopt the latter type of assumptions in our model development. \end{rmk}